History of Nepal: 2017 to present

 In June 2017, Nepali Congress leader Sher Bahadur Deuba was elected the 40th Prime Minister of Nepal, succeeding Prime Minister and Chairman of CPN (Maoist Centre) Pushpa Kamal Dahal.
 Deuba had been previously Prime Minister from 1995 to 1997, from 2001 to 2002, and from 2004 to 2005.
 In November 2017, Nepal had its first general election since the civil war ended and the monarchy was abolished.
 The main alternatives were centrist Nepali Congress Party and the alliance of former Maoist rebels and the Communist UML party.
 The alliance of communists won the election, and UML leader Khadga Prasad Sharma Oli was sworn in February 2018 as the new Prime Minister.
 He had previously been Prime Minister since 2015 until 2016.

 In March 2018, President Bidya Devi Bhandari, the candidate of the then-ruling Left alliance of the CPN-UML and CPN (Maoist Centre), was re-elected for a second term.
 The presidential post is mainly ceremonial.

 In July 2021, Prime Minister Oli was replaced by Sher Bahadur Deuba after a constitutional crisis.

 In December 2022, former Maoist guerilla chief, Pushpa Kamal Dahal aka Prachanda, became Nepal's new prime minister after the general election.

 In March 2023, Ram Chandra Paudel of Nepali Congress was elected as Nepal's third president to succeed Bidya Devi Bhandari.

-On 15 July 2024, K. P. Sharma Oli was sworn in as Nepali Prime Minister for fourth time.
+On 15 July 2023, K. P. Sharma Oli was sworn in as Nepali Prime Minister for fourth time.
 A new coalition was formed between the Nepali Congress, led by Sher Bahadur Deuba, and UML, led by Oli.
 The party leaders will take turns as prime ministers for 18 months each until the next general elections in 2027.

 In September 2025, a ban on numerous social media platforms was met by widespread protests that also came to be directed against corruption by ruling politicians.
-On 9 September, Oli resigned as the prime minister on 9 September 2025.
+On 9 September, Oli resigned as the prime minister.
 Former chief justice Sushila Karki was sworn in as interim prime minister on 12 September, the first woman in the role.
+On 27 March 2026, Balendra Shah was sworn in as Nepal's prime minister after a landslide victory of his party, Rastriya Swatantra Party (RSP), in the March general election.